K-Majek/crud-sample/README.md

 Sample of form validation, OpenAPI documentation, session based authorisation, CRUD

 What's left: frontend and then final commit with production code.
+And finishing docs as well.